hugoahus/chipkit_pixel_game/README.md

 - Windows: In MSYS2, this is normally /dev/ttyS2
 - Mac: This is normally /dev/cu.usbserial-* (replace * with something)

-After finding the correct path rung
+After finding the correct path run
 - make
 - make install TTYDEV=/dev/your_serial_path